junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "I killed you once, don't mind do that again."
 The big boss vamp grins at him, showing his ugly fangs, knocking him down.
 Dean loses grip on the blade, pinned to the ground, all too similar to the first time.

-Where does the monsters go after they die in the Purgatory?
+Where does the monsters go after they die in Purgatory?
 It's not the first time he wonders this, but this time he might actually go check it out himself.

 And then, that vamp loses its head.
 Its headless body freezes, its hold on his throat loosens, and then it falls frigidly down on top of him, not moving an inch anymore.
 Blood from the broken throat spilling all over Dean's face.